In today’s article we’ll compare the new 5380 CompactLogix with the previously released 5370 “L3” line of A-B controllers.

 However, if you’re currently using any ERM model, your only 5380 choice today would be the expensive L340ERM, with an estimated street price of $7,544.
 In this case I wouldn’t expect those customers to migrate until the additional 5380 models are released, which I’m currently told is scheduled for this July.

 If you’re thinking about migrating, or have a reason you can’t, I’d love to hear from you.
-Just submit the “leave a reply” form below to leave you comments.
+Just submit the “post a comment or question” form below to leave you comments.